This section asks you for important information like your name, address, date of birth, gender etc.

 It is important to note that the definition of children will apply to any references to ‘children’ or ‘descendants’ in your will, not only to your own children (if any).

-When you make a will, you need to have an idea of the extent of your estate and how it is made up.
+When you make a will, you need to have a good idea of the size of your estate and how it is made up.
 You will be asked for an approximate current value of your estate (i.e. under £50,000, £50,000 to £100,000, £100,000 to £200,000 and so on).
 This only needs to be an estimate and you can get a figure by adding up the value of all your assets (e.g. property, savings, investments, personal possessions etc) and then deducting this from the total value of any liabilities you may have (e.g. outstanding mortgages, loans, credit card bills etc).